mercadopago/sdk-nodejs/README.md

 * Venezuela: [https://www.mercadopago.com/mlv/account/credentials](https://www.mercadopago.com/mlv/account/credentials)
 * Colombia: [https://www.mercadopago.com/mco/account/credentials](https://www.mercadopago.com/mco/account/credentials)

 > We highly recomend using only the access_token.
-If you provide the client_id and client_secret it's going to generate the access_token anyway.
+If you provide the client_id and client_secret it's going to generate the access_token anyway (only on Production, for Sandbox use access_token).

 ### Quick Start